Can technology help our organizations be more human?

-To even complicate matters, the talent needed to make the shift already took notice of their power and will only pivot to organizations offering a credible promise of a fast-paced career in an organization offering transparency, meritocracy and a clear purpose.
+To complicate matters, the talent needed to make the shift already took notice of their power and will only pivot to organizations offering a credible promise of a fast-paced career in an organization offering transparency, meritocracy, and a clear purpose.

 While everything out there seems to be changing, it seems reasonable to think a huge shift should happen inside our organizations.